 Notice I referred to two different types of naps.
 We don’t hear about the preparatory nap, because most of us are taking recovery naps.
 The recovery nap is a reactionary approach to sleep deprivation.
 But what about a proactive approach?
 Replenishing the bank account before all the bills come out?

-Throw off the external programming
+Throw off the external programming and shift your perspective:

 If you spend time among members of the military or emergency services, you will notice that sleep and naps are treated with respect rather than derision.
 Both services know that with critical decision making and other peoples’ lives on the line, they have to take care of themselves.